 Ingredients for Roasting a Chicken

 Although prices are rising, you should be able to find whole chickens easily at your local supermarket, big-box store, or even your farmer’s market.
-However, if you’re looking for a variety of meats and even beef bones to make beef bone broth, check out US Wellness Meats to see all the different meats they stock.
-(And be sure to use my special discount coupon too!)
+However, if you’re looking to shop online for a variety of meats and even beef bones to make beef bone broth, check out Shirttail Creek Farm and US Wellness Meats.
+(And be sure to use my discount coupon codes too!)

 More Chicken Recipe Videos